Bikeman868/NPL/docs/LANGUAGE.md

 # NPL Handbook

-This is not a format definition of the NPL language, but a practical handbook that will get you up and running, then allow you to explore language features.
+This is not a formal definition of [the language syntax](SYNTAX.md), but a practical handbook that will get you writing code quickly.

 # Hello World